TensorWorks/PixelStreamingCloudGuide/Pixel Streaming on Azure (Windows).md

 Leave the Availability Options and Security type as default values.

 **Important Step!***
 For your image, select `Windows Server 2019 Datacenter - Gen1`.
-This allows us to us an NV series GPU.
+This allows us to use an NV series GPU.

 Leave Azure Spot Instance unticked, and make sure the Size category has:
 ```